hrishi2108/Coursera_Clone/README.md

 - **HTML**: For structuring the web pages.
 - **CSS**: For styling and responsive design.
 - **JavaScript**: For adding interactivity and dynamic behavior.

----

-You can now add this to your GitHub repository as the `README.md` file.
-Let me know if you need further assistance!